Stable approximation of Helmholtz solutions in the disk by evanescent plane waves

-In this paper, and in all our numerical experiments, we aim at reconstructing a solution \(u \in \mathcal{B}\) having access to its trace \(\gamma u\) on the boundary for such a `good' trace operator \(\gamma\).
+We aim at reconstructing a solution \(u \in \mathcal{B}\) having access to its trace \(\gamma u\) on the boundary for such a `good' trace operator \(\gamma\).
 For simplicity, we use the Dirichlet trace operator and therefore assume that \(\kappa^{2}\) is away from the eigenvalues of the Dirichlet Laplacian.
 Further we will assume that \(u \in \mathcal{B} \cap C^{0}(\overline{B_{1}})\), so that it makes sense to consider point evaluations of the Dirichlet trace.

-The reconstruction process is \emph{not} the main subject of the paper (which concerns the existence of stable approximation set sequences and their computation) and we stress that we make these two assumptions mainly for convenience and definiteness (in particular for the numerical experiments).
+The reconstruction process is \emph{not} the main subject of the paper and we stress that we make these two assumptions mainly for convenience and definiteness (in particular for the numerical experiments).
 One can consider alternative reconstruction procedures using other types of data, such as point evaluation in the bulk of the domain or by taking inner product of the solution with suitable test functions.
-See~\cite{Chardon2014} for a more general discussion on the subject of reconstructing Helmholtz solutions from point evaluations.
-The regularity assumption $u\in C^0(\overline{B_1})$ can be lifted by using continuous least-squares formulations of the problem (by which we mean taking inner products of the trace of the solution with the elements of the approximation sets).
+See\ \cite{Chardon2014} for a more general discussion on the subject of reconstructing Helmholtz solutions from point evaluations.

 Let \(u \in \mathcal{B} \cap C^{0}(\overline{B_{1}})\) be the target of the approximation problem.
 We look for a set of coefficients \(\boldsymbol{\xi} \in \mathbb{C}^{|\boldsymbol{\Phi}_{k}|}\) for a given approximation set \(\boldsymbol{\Phi}_{k}\) (introduced in~\eqref{eq:generic-approx-sets}) such that \(\mathcal{T}_{\boldsymbol{\Phi}_{k}}\boldsymbol{\xi} \approx u\).
 We also assume that for any \(l\), \(\phi_{k,l} \in \mathcal{B} \cap C^{0}(\overline{B_{1}})\).
-Define the set of \(S \geq |\boldsymbol{\Phi}_{k}|\) sampling points \(\{\mathbf{x}_{s}\}_{s=1}^{S}\) on the unit circle (\(|\mathbf{x}_{s}|=1\)) parametrized by the angle
+Define the set of \(S \geq |\boldsymbol{\Phi}_{k}|\) sampling points \(\{\mathbf{x}_{s}\}_{s=1}^{S}\) on the unit circle parametrized by the angle

 Let us introduce the matrix \(A = (A_{s,l})_{s,l} \in \mathbb{C}^{S \times |\boldsymbol{\Phi}_{k}|}\) and the vector \(\mathbf{b} = (\mathbf{b}_{s})_{s} \in \mathbb{C}^{S}\) such that